gruvin/gmaple/README.md

 ### KiCAD Still the Best Open Source EDA Suite
 [KiCAD](http://kicad-pcb.org/) is still my favourite.
 I use it for most my stuff.
-It's fully open source and free, as in speach and as in beer.
-It's a no brainer.
+It's fully open source and free (as in speech and as in beer.)

 ### Creative Commons share-a-like CC-BY-SA 2.0 License
 gMaple-mini is licensed to match the original Leaflabs design.